ML in Practice: Predicting the Time of Day to Send a Newsletter

 Since there were 4 time windows, we built 4 pipelines.
 Each predicted how likely the user would be in each time window.
 Pretty straightforward when using Vidora – just log into Cortex, create each pipeline with a few clicks, and wait for them to finish.
 No need to worry about infrastructure, prepping the data, or trying to pick the best performing model.
 We automate all of these steps.

 Step 4: Remove the overlaps

 There’s a caveat with building 4 pipelines and getting 4 sets of predictions.
 What if a user is likely to be active in the morning and the evening?
 Fortunately, Vidora has made the process of comparing output quite simple by treating all your predictions as probabilities.
 Instead of getting a convoluted model score, your pipelines provide predictive probabilities that can be compared across other pipelines.
-If the end user is active in the morning and the evening, then just choose the one with the higher probability.
-Removing the overlaps is an important step when using multiple pipelines because you don’t want to send the same newsletter to a user in the morning and the evening!
+If the end user is active in the morning and the evening, just choose the one with the higher probability.
+Removing the overlaps is an important step when using multiple pipelines.
+This is because you don’t want to send the same newsletter to a user in the morning and the evening!

 Step 5: Uncover insights with Explainable ML

 Understanding the output of your pipelines with Explainable ML and communicating it to others in the context of your business is paramount.
 You never know what you might find that could influence your deployment strategies.
 Here are a few interesting conclusions that the pipelines discovered in this case: